Maria Theresa: War of the Austrian Succession

 Contrary to all expectations, the young Queen gained significant support from Hungary.
-Her coronation as Queen of Hungary suo jure took place in St. Martin's Cathedral, Pressburg (today's Bratislava), on 25 June 1741.
-She had spent months honing the equestrian skills necessary for the ceremony and negotiating with the Diet.
+Her coronation as queen of Hungary suo jure took place in St. Martin's Cathedral, Pressburg (today's Bratislava), on 25 June 1741.
+She had spent months honing the equestrian skills necessary for the ceremony and negotiating with the Hungarian Diet.
 To appease those who considered her gender to be a serious obstacle, Maria Theresa assumed masculine titles.
 Thus, in nomenclature, Maria Theresa was archduke and king; normally, however, she was styled as queen.

 By July, attempts at conciliation had completely collapsed.
-Maria Theresa's ally, the Elector of Saxony, now became her enemy, and George II declared the Electorate of Hanover to be neutral.
+Maria Theresa's ally, Augustus III of Poland, now became her enemy, and George II declared the Electorate of Hanover to be neutral.
 Therefore, she needed troops from Hungary in order to support the war effort.
 Although she had already won the admiration of the Hungarians, the number of volunteers was only in the hundreds.
-Since she required them in thousands or even tens of thousands, she decided to appear before the Hungarian Diet on 11 September 1741 while wearing the crown of St. Stephen.
+Since she required them in thousands or even tens of thousands, she decided to appear before the Hungarian Diet on 11 September 1741 while wearing the Holy Crown of Hungary.
 She began addressing the Diet in Latin, and she asserted that "the very existence of the Kingdom of Hungary, of our own person and children, and our crown, are at stake.
 Forsaken by all, we place our sole reliance in the fidelity and long-tried valor of the Hungarians."
-The response was rather boorish, with the queen being questioned and even heckled by members of the Diet; someone cried that she "better apply to Satan than the Hungarians for help."
+The response was rather boorish, with the Queen being questioned and even heckled by members of the Diet; someone cried that she "better apply to Satan than the Hungarians for help."
 However, she managed to show her gift for theatrical displays by holding her son and heir, Joseph, while weeping, and she dramatically consigned the future king to the defense of the "brave Hungarians".
 This act managed to win the sympathy of the members, and they declared that they would die for Maria Theresa.